Poppy seed

-Poppy seed is an oilseed obtained from the poppy plant (Papaver somniferum).
+Poppy seeds are a type of oilseed obtained from the poppy plant (Papaver somniferum).
 The tiny, kidney-shaped seeds have been harvested from dried seed pods by various civilizations for thousands of years.
-It is still widely used in many countries, especially in Central Europe and South Asia, where it is legally grown, used in food products and sold in shops.
-The seeds are used whole or ground into meal as an ingredient in many foods – especially in pastry and bread – and they are pressed to yield poppyseed oil.
+Poppy seeds are widely used in many countries, especially in Central Europe and South Asia, where they are legally grown, used in food products, and sold in shops.
+The seeds are used either whole, or ground into meal as an ingredient in many foods – especially in pastry and bread.
+It is also possible to press poppyseeds into edible poppyseed oil.